Hasan-Jafri/Cravings/README.md

 Waiting in line for order?
 No need as Cravings has entered the market with efficient Order handling while you just sit back and relax at home.
-Cravings is Food Delivery Application that handles your orders and deliver them at your location.
+Cravings is a Food Delivery Application that handles your orders and delivers them at your location.
-Whether it Desi, Fast Food or just some regular Orange Juice, Cravings has got your back.
+Whether it be Desi, Fast Food or just some regular Orange Juice, Cravings has got your back.
 Now, just order and let Cravings do all the craves for you :)